Echo chamber (media): Empirical research

 However, empirical findings to clearly support these concerns are needed and the field is very fragmented when it comes to empirical results.
 There are some studies that do measure echo chamber effects, such as the study of Bakshy et al. (2015).
 In this study the researchers found that people tend to share news articles they align with.
 Similarly, they discovered a homophily in online friendships, meaning people are more likely to be connected on social media if they have the same political ideology.
 In combination, this can lead to echo chamber effects.
 Bakshy et al. found that a person's potential exposure to cross-cutting content (content that is opposite to their own political beliefs) through their own network is only 24% for liberals and 35% for conservatives.
 Other studies argue that expressing cross-cutting content is an important measure of echo chambers: Bossetta et al. (2023) find that 29% of Facebook comments during Brexit were cross-cutting expressions.
 Therefore, echo chambers might be present in a person's media diet but not in how they interact with others on social media.

+More recent large-scale studies have added stronger evidence for how echo chambers form and function across social media platforms.
+For example, Cinelli et al. (2021) analyzed millions of interactions on Facebook, Twitter, Reddit, and Gab, and found that users often cluster into groups with similar beliefs and have limited interaction with people who think differently.
+These groups make it easier for information to spread quickly within like-minded communities, while reducing exposure to opposing views.
+At the same time, researchers do not fully agree on how strong or widespread echo chambers actually are.
+Some studies highlight clear patterns of ideological grouping, while others suggest that people are still exposed to a mix of perspectives, even on personalized platforms.
+These differences often come from how researchers define echo chambers or measure them, which is why there is still ongoing debate in this area.